 The original Reno Methodist Church was opened August 16, 1891 at a cost of $1,900.
 Samuel Kelsall and James Phenicie were instrumental in its organization.
 The first minister was John Jacobs - a Baptist and blacksmith in Reno.

 The original building was destroyed by fire in 1918 and was immediately rebuilt.
 It holds a rich history of Sunday services, marriages, deaths, ice cream socials and watermelon feeds.
 It officially closed in 1993.
-To save it from being torn down its members sold the building to the Society on June 9, 1993 for $1.00 and paid for the cost of moving it to the Site in the spring of 1994.
+To save it from being torn down its members sold the building to the Society on June 9, 1993 for one dollar and paid for the cost of moving it to the Site in the spring of 1994.
 Prior to moving to the TCHS grounds, the Reno Church was used in the filming of "Where Pigeons Go to Die" in 1989.
 The film was produced by Michael Landon, who also had the starring role.

 The Reno Church may be rented for weddings, funerals and church or community meetings.
 The fellowship hall, located in the basement, has a small kitchen, restrooms, and is wheelchair accessible.